qdj0511/Linkis-Doc/en_US/Deployment_Documents/Installation_Hierarchical_Structure.md

 4.The log directory is no longer provided for each microservice, modified to be shared by all microservices
 > The Log directory contains log files of all microservices.

 The simplified directory structure of Linkis1.0 is as follows.
-The files marked with deepening are the directory items that users must use when installing and using.
-Other directory items do not need to be concerned when they are used for the first time without special circumstances:

 ````
 ├── bin ──installation directory